 In 2019 the company prepared its organisation in order to act as a commercial insurer in the Dutch non-life insurance market.
-As of 2020 Maas Lloyd accepted new business.
+As of 2020 Maaslloyd accepted new business and per Q2 2022 is allowed to act as leader in insurance pools.